tudorscanner/slate/source/includes/_flights_dayView.md

 ### inboundaltsenabled

-Inlcuding nearby airports as an inbound place
+Including nearby airports as an inbound place

 `inboundaltsenabled`